Configuring service settings using sharable resources - AWS App Runner

 Features using separate configuration resources share some design traits and considerations.

 • Revisions – Some configuration resources can have revisions.
+Auto scaling and observability are examples of two configuration resources that use revisions.
 In these cases, each configuration has a name and a numeric revision.
 Multiple revisions of a configuration have the same name and different revision numbers.
 You can use different configuration names for different scenarios.
 For each name, you can add multiple revisions to fine-tune the settings for a specific scenario.

 The first configuration that you create with a name gets the revision number 1.
 Subsequent configurations with the same name get consecutive revision numbers (starting with 2).
 You can associate your App Runner service with a specific configuration revision or with the latest revision of configuration.

 • Shared – You can share a single configuration resource across multiple App Runner services.
 This is useful if you want to maintain identical configurations across these services.
-In particular, for resources that support revisions, you can configure multiple services to all use the latest version of a configuration by specifying the configuration name but not specifying a revision.
-By doing this, any of the services that you configured this way receives configuration updates when you update the service.
+In particular, if your resources support revisions, you can configure multiple services to use the latest revision of a configuration.
+You can do so by specifying only the configuration name, but not a revision.
+Any of the services that you configured this way receives configuration updates when you update the service.
 For more information about configuration changes, see Configuring an App Runner service.

 • Resource management – You can use App Runner to create and delete configurations.
 You can't directly update a configuration.
 Instead, for resources that support revisions, you can create a new revision to an existing configuration name to effectively update the configuration.